j0sephh123/fun-with-bun/README.md

 ## Tasks

+### Todo

+- [] when hovering on an avatar add edit button so we dont have to do 2 steps do delete and then add an avatar

+### In Progress

+### Done

 - [x] Enable creation of a project when avatar is not provided
-- [] when deleting an avatar from the gallery, close the dialog and refetch all projects
+- [x] when deleting an avatar from the gallery, close the dialog and refetch all projects
-- [] when hovering on an avatar add edit button so we dont have to do 2 steps do delete and then add an avatar
-- [] when creating a project, also allow the user to pick from gallery
+- [x] when creating a project, also allow the user to pick from gallery
 - [x] when deleting a project image, do not delete the image from the gallery, just the relation
 - [x] Upon clicking on a plus icon when hovering on a project image, pick an image from the gallery